saucelabs/sauce-docs/docs/mobile-apps/automated-testing/appium/test-app-upgrades.md

 This document will guide you through the process of installing apps mid-session in Appium, mimicking the user behavior when apps are being installed or upgraded from the App Store or Play Store.

 :::caution Impotant
-Note that downgrading apps is not a flow supported by Sauce Labs due to the fact that this is not a supported flow by the App Store or Play Store.
+Note that downgrading apps is not a flow supported by Sauce Labs due to the fact that this is not a supported flow by the Apple and Google ecosystem.
 :::

 ## Usage

 Before running your test execution, the first step involves uploading the app that is intended for upgrade (the newer version) or any dependent app.
-You can accomplish this task using our [REST API](/dev/api/storage/#upload-file-to-app-storage) or manually through our [Sauce Labs UI](/mobile-apps/live-testing/live-mobile-app-testing/#uploading-an-app).
+You can accomplish this task using our [REST API](/dev/api/storage/#upload-file-to-app-storage).
 This process is similar to how you would handle your app under test.
 After uploading, you can use the following command to install apps mid-session using Appium

 <Tabs